Willie Gay: Regular season

+Playoffs

 Legal trouble

 Gay was arrested on January 19, 2022, for misdemeanor criminal destruction of property less than $1,000.
 He reportedly went to see his son at his son's mother's house.
 The two got into an argument and Gay damaged a vacuum cleaner, a humidifier, and a cellphone screen protector, as well as a wall and door.